folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 **Alternate loan period for renewals.** Enter the alternate loan period for renewals.

 **Alternate fixed due date schedule (due date limit) for renewals.** Select a fixed due date schedule, as configured in [Settings \> Circulation \> Fixed due date schedules](#settings--circulation--fixed-due-date-schedules).
-The schedule is used to enforce a stop point on continuing renewals.
+The schedule is used to enforce a stop point on renewals.

 #### Request management